Below is a listing of treatments and therapies for epilepsy. Click on one to read more information or connect with others currently using it.

 Overview

-Many people with epilepsy try incorporating non-traditional therapies into their treatment plan.
-These treatments may be in addition to (complementary) or instead of (alternative) traditional drug therapies and… read more
+Studies show that as many as 44 percent of people with epilepsy in the U.S. try incorporating non-traditional therapies into their treatment plan.
+These treatments may be in addition to (complementary) or… read more

 Overview